briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

     device, or other similar electronic device located in the front windshield if the device meets both of the following:

-        1. _(A)_ It does not restrict the vehicle operator’s sight lines to the road and highway signs and signals.
+        1. _(A)_ It does not restrict the vehicle operator's sight lines to the road and highway signs and signals.

-        2. _(B)_ It is mounted not more than six inches below the upper edge of the windshield and is outside the area swept by the vehicle’s windshield wipers.
+        2. _(B)_ It is mounted not more than six inches below the upper edge of the windshield and is outside the area swept by the vehicle's windshield wipers.

 3. _(c)_ The windshield on every motor vehicle shall be equipped with a device